Riload78/nodepop/README.md

 ### Install Database

-Run the two commands to install the application database and the testing database
+Run the command to install the application database

 Database for App
 ```bash